 - A flue.
 The flue serves as an exhaust system to move gaseous by-products out of the home.

 One of the things that make central heating systems so popular is their flexibility.
 Depending on your needs, you can select a heating system that runs on gas or oil, or choose a hybrid system that uses both kinds of fuel.
-Starting in 2023 rebates and tax credits are available for dual fuel hvac systems.

 In this section we focus on gas furnaces because they have been the standard in American homes for half a century.
 There are however newer, safer and more efficient systems called heat pumps that can save you money over time.
 Before you can decide which option is right for you, it’s essential to understand traditional central heating systems.
 If you live in a colder climate – you may still want to consider a gas furnace backup in conjunction with a hyper heat heat pump system.